Next Insurance logoCarrier / MGA

 Next Insurance (ERGO NEXT) Review 2026: Small-Business Cover

 Next Insurance made its name doing one thing well: letting a small business buy several insurance coverages online, fast, without a broker.
 In 2025 it became the category's biggest exit — acquired by Munich Re's ERGO Group for $2.6 billion — and is now rebranding as ERGO NEXT.
-This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape for independent agents and business owners.
+This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape.
 QuoteSweep does not compete with Next.

 TL;DR: Next Insurance (now ERGO NEXT) is a digital-first small-business insurer that quotes and binds online in under 10 minutes.
 It writes a broad multi-line stack — GL, BOP, workers' comp, commercial auto, professional liability, property, tools & equipment, and EPLI — and per its site has insured 750,000+ customers, with GL from about $19/month.
 Munich Re's ERGO Group acquired it for $2.6B in 2025.